Day 1/ Tokyo arrives!

 After a speedy 10 o’clock coffee and sandwich, I shortly wander through Gion, from here I need to take Bus #12.
 The street is lined on either side by chic glass-fronted stores prominently displaying a variety of attractive items; red and golden kimonos and calligraphy-embellished chopsticks alongside elegant ceramics and hand-fans that blossom into outstretched sakuras.
 The prices however are unstretchable and high.

 I shuffle back to the bus-stop and quietly sit down.
 An elderly gentleman is manning this space, directing tourists, making genial banter.
 It looks as though he’s eager to show-off his skills except that the locals standing by are looking ahead impassively.
 He asks where I’m from, but before I can reply I hear, “Spain?”
 Hah!
 I’m not the only one who mixes up the nationalities of people belonging to ethnicities distinct to mine.
-I correct him chuckling.
-He mimes the namaste saying, “Gandhi, Gandhi”.
+I correct him, chuckling.
+He mimes the namaste and says, “Gandhi, Gandhi”.
 (I wonder how much he knows about the newer breed by that same name.)

 On the bus I take a seat at the rear end between a young couple and a gaggle of unusually noisy women.
-The girl is wearing a gilded kimono and I’m tempted to sneakily take her picture but I desist, for by now I’ve learned a thing or two about local etiquettes.
-Moments later, over my head is being loudly bandied, a dialogue between the couple and women, in Chinese.
+The girl is wearing a gilded kimono and I’m tempted to sneakily take her picture but I desist, for by now I’ve learned a thing or two about local etiquette.
+Moments later, over my head is being loudly bandied a dialogue between the couple and women, in Chinese.
 It’s good that I didn’t take that picture.
 Pictures often do lie!
 Their hubbub scratches through the melodious whispers of the locals.
 It’s a half-hour journey and I determine to no longer subject myself to caterwauling in this otherwise tranquil bus.
-The thought of vacating my seat never enters my lazy feet, obviously, I should add.
+The thought of vacating my seat never enters my feet, obviously, I should add.
 The Malaysian Airlines crash is now being discussed; this is my opportunity.
 Shedding off all the newly acquired mores on propriety I cut in, “it’s really scary what happened”.
-I feel their eyes on me, I am now the centre of attention.
+I feel their eyes on me.
+I am the centre of attention.
 Following a brief pause the conversation carries on as before, except this time in broken English.
 Much better.
 The girl and her partner are honeymooners from Beijing on their first trip to Japan while the women are Malaysian.
-A while in I enquire of the couple as to how they communicate effectively in this country.
+A while in, I enquire of the couple as to how they communicate effectively in this country.
 They tell me that the Japanese characters are virtually the same as their Chinese counterparts from which they were originally derived, so they can broadly glean the meaning to most of the writing and scarcely need to converse.
 Very interesting.
 I am rather pleased at having turned a banal bus-ride into a learning experience.

 As is the norm, over half the visitors to Kinkaku-Ji are locals.
 Many are kimono-clad, making the enveloping foliage and damp air all the more atmospheric.
 The outer perimeter is bland, unimpressive.
-I walk through the gates and it is at once clear why this temple needs no added dressing.
+I walk through the gates and it is at once clear why this temple needed no added dressing.
 A two-tiered abode made all but exclusively of gold softly rests at the corner of a placid lake.
 Hanging overhead are clouds and moss-carpeted hills, whilst in the water below a yellow lambent languidly shivers through isles of bonsai bottle-green.
 The picture penetrates for its minimalism.
 The slanting roofs, lightly upcurved, glisten aloofly at the bog’s edge like a shimmering Garuda sleeping amid curly water-snakes.
 Only here, the leafy serpents rather than threaten, are acting both as the mythical bird’s guardians and nourishers.
 A fish ripples through the calm and everything goes hazy.
 I wait for my image to recompose but it has been irretrievably changed.

 I take a few pictures of the now acquainted Chinese-girl-in-a-kimono together with her husband.
 Along the path I buy a bottle of sake speckled with gold at the souvenir shop.
 Further uphill sits another smaller shrine at which point people are praying, lighting incense-sticks and wish-candles.
 The English translations, I’m certain, are the verbatim Google translates for they read as: “a got in marriage”, “traffic in safety” and “a sick heal”.
 I light a few.